Credit Freezes, Equilibrium Multiplicity, and Optimal Bailouts in Financial Networks: Multiplicity of Bank Values and Self-Fulfilling Defaults

 Note that if $N$ is iteratively strongly solvent, then all banks are solvent in the worst equilibrium.
 Proposition \ref{solvency} provides weaker conditions that are necessary and sufficient for systemic solvency.
 This then provides a base to understand optimal bailout policies.

 \begin{proposition} \

 All banks are solvent in the best equilibrium if and only if the network is weakly balanced.

-All banks are solvent in the worst equilibrium if and only if the network is weakly balanced and there exists an iteratively strongly solvent set that intersects each directed (simple) cycle.\footnote{A simple cycle is one that contains any organization at most once.
-If there is a solvent bank on each simple cycle then there is one on every cycle, since every cycle contains a simple cycle.} \end{proposition}
+All banks are solvent in the worst equilibrium if and only if the network is weakly balanced and there exists an iteratively strongly solvent set that intersects each directed (simple) cycle.\footnote{A simple cycle is such that the only repeated bank is the starting/ending bank.
+Note that something intersects each cycle {\sl if and only if} it intersects each simple cycle, and so the statement is correct whether or not it is restricted to simple cycles. } \end{proposition}

 An implication of Proposition \ref{solvency} is that in a weakly balanced network, if there is an iteratively strongly solvent set that intersects each cycle, then that implies that the whole set of banks is iteratively strongly solvent.
 This is the crux of the proof.